hnunnery/gridsome-vuetify/blog/blue-things-now-available.md

 ---
 title: Blue Things Now Available!
-featuredImage: /uploads/onlineshopping.jpg
+featuredImage: uploads/bridal-rings.jpg
-date": 'May 03, 2019'
+date": May 03, 2019
-preview: >-
-  In 2010, the United Kingdom had the highest per capita e-commerce spending in the world.
+preview: In 2010, the United Kingdom had the highest per capita e-commerce spending in the world.
 As of 2013, the Czech Republic was the European country where e-commerce delivers the biggest contribution to the enterprises´ total revenue.
 ---
 ## **Global Trends**